glitchbook/minifetch/README.md

 The overall purpose of Minifetch is to be used in screen-shots of your system.
 Minifetch shows the most important information other people want to see.
 There are other tools available for proper system statistic/diagnostics.

-The information by default is displayed alongside a small arch linux logo.
-(Hey, it looks good, okay?)
+The information by default is displayed alongside a tux logo.
+(Hey, he looks good, okay?)

 <img src="https://i.imgur.com/lUrkQBN.png" alt="neofetch" align="right" height="240px">